 Amphibious bus tour

 Now, here’s a fun way to see the city by land and water.
-This amphibious bus tour starts with a drive through Stockholm’s historic centre before taking to the water and exploring this city’s sights from the sea.
+The amphibious bus tour known as the Ocean Bus starts with a drive through Stockholm’s historic centre before taking to the water and exploring this city’s sights from the sea.

 Once in the water, the ten-tonne amphibious bus cruises past the Vasa Museum and the islands of Södermalm and Skeppsholmen, where you get great views of the Royal Palace.